 Users use document tags like “invoice” or “motion” so they can search for files across different file types.
 You could also treat tags like a folder structure, tagging all medical documents with “meds” and all insurance documents with “insurance.”

 Docs tags can be added by choosing Tags from a document’s dropdown menu anywhere in Filevine.
-Choosing this option opens the Add Hashtags modal, where you can add and remove the document’s tags.
+Choosing this option opens the Add Tags modal, where you can add and remove the document’s tags.

 Docs tags can also be changed in the Docs section, in the information tab of the doc’s properties menu.